If you’re looking for a book to get cosy with, I hope my review of The Wild Silence by Raynor Winn will inspire you.

 What I found so interesting about this book is that it’s sometimes easy to think that once someone has a life-changing journey, their life magically becomes amazing.

-But unfortunately that’s not the real world, and I know after returning from my own grown up gap year that coming home after travelling isn’t always the easiest thing to do.
+But unfortunately that’s not the real world.
+I know after returning from my own grown up gap year that coming home after travelling isn’t always the easiest thing to do.

-For Raynor and Moth, life is extra tough as they are technically still homeless and Moth’s rare terminal brain disease begins to impact his daily life more and more.
+For Raynor and Moth, life is extra tough as they are technically still homeless.
+Plus, Moth’s rare terminal brain disease begins to impact his daily life more and more.

 The Wild Silence begins with the couple staying in an old chapel in the village of Polruan, Cornwall.
-But while Moth throws himself into college life, Raynor is left alone, fruitlessly applying for jobs, while simultaneously missing the path and worrying about the future.
+But while Moth throws himself into college, Raynor is left alone.
+As she fruitlessly applies for jobs, she is simultaneously missing the path and worrying about the future.
 She becomes withdrawn and unable to talk to people.
 Only the stolen moments in nature bring her feelings of calm.

 As always, Raynor’s descriptions of the sea, the land, and the creatures in it are stunningly beautiful.
 And it’s clear to see why.
 From her childhood she has been acutely aware of nature and is completely at one with it.